Superimposed

 Photographers don’t appreciate moiré patterns because

-they can sometimes ruin a printed photo (in printing, the result from
+they can sometimes ruin a printed photo (in printing, the result

-moiré effect).
+undesirable moiré effect).

-by making a transparent photocopy of each following basic pattern (dotted,
+a transparent photocopy of each following basic pattern (dotted,

 concentric or radial patterns) combining it with its original background.